 - A Records Officer can administer one or several teams

 - Click HERE to become a Records Officer

 - FREE ENTRY

 An example of how it all works:

 Larry and two friends also shoot compound and want to set up a Named Team of Three, The Three Archerteers.
-As Larry is already a Records Officer, he can go to his control panel web page and set up a new team, and then he adds the scores for The Three Archerteers.
+As Larry is already a Records Officer, he can go to his control panel web page and set up a new team, The Three Archerteers, and then he adds the scores for that team.

 aim of 70 Metre Internet League is to develop a form of competitive archery